bklammer/AISafetyMap/index.markdown

 ![AI Safety Map](/images/AISafetyMap.png)

+The diagram organizes different approaches to AI safety as items which are grouped into relevant themes.
+The size of the circle an item is in is roughly correlated to how mature the item/approach is.
+Arrows are intended to indicate how the different themes broadly interact with one another.
+A breakdown of the items and themes visualized above alongside links to learn more is given below.

-Here's a breakdown of the concepts and themes visualized above alongside links to learn more.
-If you have any feedback on anything, checkout the "About" page or comment on [AI Safety Concept Map](https://docs.google.com/spreadsheets/d/1CFWHZQJPvF98DtyQtjiiK8upqksTPv-lAyKVYNSXCew/edit?usp=sharing).
+This diagram is mostly a sense-making effort from an interested amateur with <100hrs of exposure to the field of AI safety but I hope you still find it helpful!
+If you have any feedback on anything, checkout the "About" page or comment on [AI Safety Concept Map Sheet](https://docs.google.com/spreadsheets/d/1CFWHZQJPvF98DtyQtjiiK8upqksTPv-lAyKVYNSXCew/edit?usp=sharing) (which is also the source of the info below).

 <div id="sheet-content"></div>